Feminist Porn Awards (Canada)

-The Feminist Porn Awards (FPAs) is an annual adult film awards ceremony that began in 2006, and was initially organized by the Good for Her adult store in Toronto, Ontario, Canada.
+The Feminist Porn Awards (FPAs) is an annual adult film awards ceremony that began in 2006, and was initially organized by the Good for Her adult store In Toronto, Canada.
 Until 2014, the ceremony was officially known as the Good for Her Feminist Porn Awards.

 History

-Critiquing portrayals of women's sexuality and masculinity in adult films was not enough, so Good For Her founded the Feminist Porn Awards to celebrate work that complicates dominant representations of desire, desirability, sexuality and gender.
+Good For Her founded the Feminist Porn Awards with the intent to celebrate work that complicates dominant representations of desire, desirability, sexuality and gender.
 The ceremony was originally conceived of and coordinated by former store manager Chanelle Gallant, and it has been organized by current store manager Alison Lee since 2008.
 Both the store and the ceremony are based in Toronto, Ontario, and the ceremony commonly takes place at Berkeley Church.
 Despite the name of the ceremony, Lee states that the films featured at the awards (as well as the ceremony itself) are meant to appeal to men as well as women.

 Winners at the FPAs are awarded trophies in the shape of butt plugs.